aquasecurity/aqua-helm/README.md

     *PersistentVolumeClaim is not bound*

-    This error comes in kubernetes set with kubeadm or kubespray and etc, you have an option to run this yaml to create presistent volume with generic storage class or to use existing storage class.
+    If you see this error, you will have to create a persistant volume with a generic storage class or to use existing storage class.
+Update the values.yaml `db.persistence.storageClass` to the storage class you have chosen.
+An example file using `aqua-storage` included in the repo and applied as below prior to installation.

-    ```yaml
-    kind: PersistentVolume
-    apiVersion: v1
-    metadata:
-      name: aqua-console-db-data
-      labels:
-        type: local
-    spec:
-      storageClassName: generic
-      capacity:
-        storage: 30Gi
-      accessModes:
-        - ReadWriteOnce
-      hostPath:
-        path: "/opt/aqua/data/db/"
+    ```bash
+    kubectl apply -f pv-example.yaml
     ```

-  And update the `db.persistence.storageClass` to the Storage Class name.

 ## Issues and feedback
 If you come across any problems or would like to give us feedback on deployments we encourage you to raise issues here on GitHub.